Netatalk/netatalk/doc/manpages/man1/afp_lantest.1.md

 The following tests are available:

-Most tests operate on a shared set of 2000 files, normalized so their timings are comparable.
-Tests 3-11 form a pipeline over the same 2000 files (create, write, read, copy, server-copy, stat, enumerate, lock, delete); selecting any of them implies test 3.
+Most tests operate on a shared set of 2000 items, normalized to 2000 user actions per test so their timings are comparable.
+Tests 3 and 5-12 form a pipeline over the same 2000 files (create, write, read, copy, server-copy, stat, enumerate, lock, delete); selecting any of them implies test 3.
+Test 4 creates a directory tree of the same size, so the two create workloads read side by side.

 Each test's AFP operation count below covers only the timed region; setup and cleanup operations (marked untimed) are excluded from the timing and the count.